Signing In and Signing Out

 The Model School administration in conjunction with The Model School Parents Group Disaster Committee has created a Disaster Preparedness Plan that is distributed to all staff members and to each enrolled family.

 A parent who wishes to have medication administered at school must complete the “Parents’ Medication Request” form which can always be found on the “Parents’ Bulletin Board”.
-Medication prescribed by a physician must be brought to the director or to the child’s teacher in the original bottle, labeled with the child’s name, date and dosage.
+Medication prescribed by a physician must be brought with a copy of the prescription to the director or to the child’s teacher in the original bottle, labeled with the child’s name, date and dosage.
 Medication not prescribed by a physician must also be labeled and may be administered only at the discretion of the director or designee.
 Parents are advised not to leave medicine in either the child’s lunch box or cubby.
 Generally, we prefer not to administer medication not prescribed by a physician.

 Children will be expected to attend the program in accordance with the time designated in their contractual agreement.
 We are, however, very flexible and we intend to meet parents’ needs.
 Thus parents may request and be granted a change in contract hours whenever they wish.
 Otherwise, no fee adjustments can be made for absences.